Midwives may independently prescribe, order and administer this drug.

 Indications and Clinical Use:

-Intravenous Vancomycin is recommended if at high risk for anaphylaxis and the GBS is not sensitive to Clindamycin.
+Intravenous vancomycin is only recommended if client is confirmed to be high risk for anaphylaxis and the isolated GBS is not sensitive to clindamycin.
+Midwives should consider consultation with a specialist or clinical pharmacist prior initiating GBS prophylaxis with vancomycin.

 Hypersensitivity to Vancomycin or any component of the formulation.
 Avoid in patients with previous hearing loss.